pylipp/sdd/README.md

 [![Build Status](https://travis-ci.org/pylipp/sdd.svg?branch=master)](https://travis-ci.org/pylipp/sdd)

-> A framework to manage installation of programs from web sources for non-root users on Linux systems
+> A framework to manage programs from web sources for non-privileged users on Linux systems
 ## Motivation

 During occasional strolls on reddit or github, my attention is often drawn towards programs that increase productivity or provide an enhancement over others.
 (As a somewhat irrelevant side note - these programs mostly work in the command line.)
 Usually these programs are available for download as binary or script, meaning that naturally, the management (installation, upgrade, removal) of those programs has to be performed manually.
 At this point `sdd` comes into play: It provides a framework to automatize the tasks of managing the programs (or, in `sdd` terminology, 'apps').
 The procedures to manage specific apps are defined within scripts in this repository (at `lib/sdd/apps/user/`).

 `sdd` enables me to keep track of my favorite programs, on different machines.
 I'm working towards having systems set up in a reproducible way on my machines. `sdd` helps me, since I might have different Linux distributions installed on these machine, with different package manager providing different versions of required programs (or none at all).
 I can freeze the versions of all apps managed by sdd with `sdd list --installed > sdd_freeze.txt`, and re-create them with `sdd install <(cat sdd_freeze.txt | xargs)`.

+Finally on some systems I might not have root access, and hence I can't install missing programs using a package manager. `sdd` allows for unprivileged management of programs.

 ## WARNINGS